conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 Dependencies outside of the ``conda-forge`` channel should be avoided (see :ref:`no_external_deps`).
 However, there are a few exceptions:

-Some dependencies are so close to the system that they are not packaged with ``conda-forge``.
+Some dependencies are so close to the system that they are not packaged with conda-forge.
 These dependencies have to be satisfied with *Core Dependency Tree* (CDT) packages.

 A CDT package consists of repackaged CentOS binaries from the appropriate version,